rerun/rerun/modules/stubbs/README.md

 Always faithfully check and return useful exit codes!

-Try running the command:
+Try running the `freddy:dance` command:

     $ rerun freddy:dance -jumps 3
     jumps (3)

 The "jumps (3)" is written to the console stdout.

-Run "dance" again but this time without options.
+Run `freddy:dance` again but this time without options.

     $ rerun freddy:dance
     jumps ()